arangodb/arangodb/DEPRECATED.md

 ## 2.7
-* Foxx: properties `setup` and `teardown` in the manifest are deprecated, they will raise a warning if you use them.
+* Foxx: properties `setup` and `teardown` in manifests are deprecated, they will raise a warning if you use them.
 Please use the `scripts` property instead.

 ## 2.8
-* Foxx: properties `setup` and `teardown` have been removed entirely.
+* Foxx: properties `setup` and `teardown` in manifests have been removed entirely.
 Please use the `scripts` property instead.